joftius/habits/README.md

 - Start now, don't wait for better starting conditions.
 - Come back here in a week or two and read some of the expandable sections when doing your first periodic adjustment.
 Decrease frequency of adjustments after that.
 - Try to change your sense of self and develop an identity around your values and goals, and be socially open about this.
 I would personally be happy to hear from anyone who is trying to live better this way and finds it beneficial.

+## References/resources

+My relevant background involves trying to manage work-life balance in an academic career, a decade of maintaining rigorous exercise habits, and some more recent successes with journaling and a few other habits.
+I've combined and simplified ideas from several sources that I consider high quality and evidence-based:

+- Goal hierarchy and other tips from [Stronger By Science](https://www.strongerbyscience.com/goal-setting/) (generally good for exercise and diet information)
+- Making the goal hierarchy about values and actions based on [Acceptance and Commitment Therapy](https://en.wikipedia.org/wiki/Acceptance_and_commitment_therapy#Core_principles) (h/t also to [Diana Hill and Katie Bowman](https://drdianahill.com/captivate-podcast/how-to-move-your-body-more-nutritiously-with-katy-bowman/), generally good on mental and physical health)
+- Habit tracking and other tips from [James Clear](https://jamesclear.com/habit-tracker)

 <details>
   <summary>Appendix: a more complex example</summary>